Shared volumes between builds

 .gitignore.
 Therefore if you want to cache a folder that exists in your project directory (such as

 node_modules) you also need to add it to

 This project uses Node Js to build an application which will eventually become a distributable Docker image.
 If you want to save something data in shared volume you can do it using freestyle step.
 You will be able to get access to this volume in another build.

 In the root of this repository you’ll find a file named codefresh.yml, this is our build descriptor and it describes the different steps that comprise our process.
 Let’s quickly review the contents of this file:

 Caching build dependencies

-More information about caching build dependencies you can find HERE </div>
+More information about caching build dependencies you can find in this blog post.

-Just head over to the example repository in Github and follow the instructions there.
+Just head over to the example repository in GitHub and follow the instructions there.

 The way the volume is shared between builds is that upon build completion we create an image of the volume state to be used in the next builds.
-If you run 2 builds in parallel from the same pipeline and at the same time, each will use the same last volume image but it’ll run separately on both.
+If you run 2 builds in parallel from the same pipeline and at the same time, each will use the same last volume image, but it’ll run separately on both.
 The volume image you’ll get upon completion is the state of the build that finished last.